RiddhiJaju123/Library-Management-System/Library-Management-System--Java-master/README.md

 # Library-Management-System-Java

-Description: A library management system implemented using concepts of OOP in JAVA, GUI desgined using Java Swing and MS SQL as database.
+Description: A library management system implemented using concepts of OOP in JAVA, GUI desgined using Java Swing and SQL as database.

-**System Users/Actors**
+**Users**
 - Librarian
 - Clerk
 - Borrower